What are Redundancy Protocols?

 Understanding the differences between redundancy protocols and load balancing systems is crucial for optimizing network performance.

-• Functionality: Redundancy protocols focus on ensuring network availability by providing backup paths during failures, while load balancing systems distribute traffic across multiple servers to optimize resource use and performance.
+• Functionality: Redundancy protocols focus on providing backup paths to ensure network reliability, while load balancing systems distribute traffic across multiple servers to optimize resource use and performance.

 • Use Cases: Redundancy protocols are ideal for enterprises needing uninterrupted service, whereas load balancing systems are better suited for mid-market companies looking to enhance server efficiency and manage traffic spikes.